- General Concepts

-Although the term ‘employee engagement’ means different things to different organizations, there seems to be general agreement in the industry that employees are engaged when they are committed to the organization and its values, and are willing to go above and beyond what is expected of them and expend added effort (discretionary effort) to help the organization meets its objectives.
+Although the term ‘employee engagement’ means different things to different organizations, there seems to be general agreement in the industry that employees are engaged when they are committed to the organization and its values and are willing to go above and beyond what is expected of them and expend added effort (discretionary effort) to help the organization meets its objectives.

 Employee commitment is both an attitude and a behavior – it is something the employee has to offer.
-The commitment of an employee is not only visible through the employee’s behaviour, but it also an indication of the employee’s attitude towards the organization and his/her role.
+The commitment of an employee is not only visible through the employee’s behavior but also an indication of the employee’s attitude towards the organization and his/her role.
 Committed employees have made a number of deliberate choices:

 Engaged employees are more than committed and loyal to the organization; they are also passionate about it.
 They are in fact willing to extend themselves and to invest additional effort at their own discretion to help the employer succeed.
-They are willing – without being asked – to go the extra mile, to exert additional energy, to be more innovative and to expand their roles in an all-out effort to help the organization to be more successful and to achieve its goal.
+They are willing – without being asked – to go the extra mile, to exert additional energy, to be more innovative, and to expand their roles in an all-out effort to help the organization to be more successful and achieve its goal.

 The alignment of these two aspects – commitment and willingness – forms the core of Mindset’s engagement model.